dimonier/SQLiteStorage/README.md

 # SQLiteStorage

+> ⚠ The code is not ready yet for use!
+> You can contribute.

 Simple aiogram FSM storage, stores all data in SQLite database

 Intended to replace MemoryStorage for simple cases where you want to keep states between bot restarts.